signalorange/Harvest/README.md

 # Harvest

-Harvest is a control center for your bitcoin mine
+Harvest is a control center for your bitcoin mine.

+You need an instance of pyasic-api and set it up in config.exs.

+You can use the provided docker-compose.yml to run the app.

 To start your Phoenix server: